segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/voucherify/index.md

   </tr>
   <tr>
    <td>Redemption rollback failed</td>
-   <td>Triggered when an attempt to rollback the redemption has failed. </td>
+   <td>Triggered when an attempt to rollback the redemption fails. </td>
   </tr>
   </table>